alandmoore/pystump/README.rst

 PyStump is a web service for displaying announcement slides, such as for a digital signage kiosk.
 PyStump is designed to be updated and edited all in a browser.

+Some interesting features include:

+- LDAP (Active Directory, eDirectory) or SQLite logins
+- Text auto-sizes to fit any screen size
+- Background can be an image or solid color
+- Animated transitions
+- Slides can be activated and expired automatically by date/time

 PyStump is built on Flask, Python, and SQLite.

 Much of PyStump's codebase was originally borrowed from another project, `OmegaHymnal <http://www.alandmoore.com/omegahymnal/omegahymnal.html>`_.